Koreans in the Philippines: Iloilo

 The Korean population in Iloilo City has also been growing.
 There were 1,500 Koreans living there in 2013, according to MOFAT statistics.
-Koreans are attracted to the relative peace and order in the city, according to mayor Jerry Treñas.
+Koreans are attracted to the relative peace and order in the city, according to then-mayor Jerry Treñas.
 There were estimated to be about 2,000 Koreans settled in the city, and 10,000 visitors from South Korea.
 In 2008, TESDA forced the closure of twelve ESL schools aimed at Korean students.
 Korean investors were reportedly interested in a waste-to-energy project, which could almost four megawatts from the 170 tons of garbage the city generated each day.
 The Seoul-based Full Gospel Nowon Church sent a medical mission to Iloilo City in September 2010.
 In 2011 Koreans settled in Iloilo City began to press for direct flights between there and Incheon in 2011.
 Moon Dae Jin, president of the Iloilo Korean Association, stated that most South Koreans residing in the city are students enrolled in various universities, while others were engaged in business.

 In August 2022, K-Town opened at Festive Walk Parade in Iloilo Business Park.
 It features a lineup of Korean stores and restaurants, including those specializing in samgyeopsal.
 Since then, it has become the primary venue for most Korean-related activities in the city.
 K-Town is also home to a commemorative historical marker celebrating the friendship between the Ilonggo and Korean people.